seattleio/seattle-boundaries-data/README.md

 - Submit pull request
 - When possible, we attempt to pull data from [City of Seattle](https://data.seattle.gov/) using Node.js but we are open to other solutions as well.

+## See alos
+- [boundaries.seattle.io](https://github.com/seattleio/boundaries.seattle.io) – an api server for the boundaries.

 ### TODO: